Return To Wholeness

 Here are three key practices I have discovered that will offer solid support for your Return to Wholeness journey:

-Having a daily practice that trains your mind and nervous system to re-inhabit the present moment is key to moving back into Wholeness.
+1. Practicing Presence Having a daily practice that trains your mind and nervous system to re-inhabit the present moment is key to moving back into Wholeness.
 The Reactive mind (and the identity it has fabricated) has no power when we fully inhabit the Present moment.
 It can only exist in an imagined past or future.
-However, the Present is exactly where we can experience our whole, essential self.
+The Present is exactly where we can experience our whole, essential self.

-While there are solitary parts of this journey, we are not meant to do this all by ourselves.
-Whether it’s being part of a community of like-minded folks who are on similar journeys, or working with a coach, and/or tapping into the love and support of family and friends, this waking up is both a personal and a collective endeavor.
+3. Partnership While there are solitary parts of this journey, we are not meant to do this all by ourselves.
+Whether it’s being part of a community of like minded folks who are on similar journeys, or working with a coach, and/or tapping into the love and support of family and friends, this waking up is both a personal and a collective endeavor.

 Peggy McAllister is the CEO of Essential Leadership LLC.
 For over two decades, Peggy’s clients have benefited from her ability to engage with leaders and their teams in transformational processes.
 As Executive Coach and Facilitator, she has offered hundreds of leaders across the globe, simple yet profound tools for achieving radical and sustainable new insights in their leadership, team functioning and business results, using The Leadership Circle™ processes as a key foundation.